QR Codes

 To upload logos for use in your QR codes:

-- Go to Settings from the navigation menu
+- Go to Billing & Settings from the sidebar

 - Find the QR Code Logos section